Why Choose Mitochondrial Medicine

 You will have access to the nation’s top pediatric specialists across the many clinical areas that may be part of your or your child’s care.
-We embrace a coordinated, multidisciplinary approach to support your family.
+We evaluate both children and adults in our clinic and embrace a coordinated, multidisciplinary approach to support your family.
 Our team helps your family navigate the different types of challenges you may face and includes:

 - Attending physicians

 - Registered nurses

 - Social workers

 - Clinical researchers

 Researchers and clinicians at Children's Hospital of Philadelphia (CHOP) are leaders in advancing understanding of mitochondrial disease.
 We have a dedicated research team focused on investigating mitochondrial and epigenomic dysfunction in a wide range of clinical problems.
 There are many types of mitochondrial disease, which are now known to result from mutations in nearly 300 different genes, and researchers are still working to identify them and develop tests for diagnosis.
 Research will help us develop effective therapies for patients with various forms of mitochondrial disease, and discoveries may also have applications for other more common conditions in which a failure in mitochondrial functioning plays a role, including Alzheimer’s disease.

 Visit our news and articles section to learn about some of our recent work dedicated to advancing diagnostics and treatment options for patients with these complex, difficult-to-treat disorders.